skrusche63/spark-fsm/README.md

 In market basket analysis or web usage mining, a sequence of purchase transactions or web sessions is directly associated with a certain customer or visitor.
 The clusters built from KMeans and S2MP may then be applied to group customers with similar buying or web usage behavior.

+---

+### Clustering of Sequential Patterns (SKMeans)

+Clustering of sequential data or patterns becomes more and more relevant for business applications. `SKMeans` is a modified version of Apache Spark's KMeans algorithm and is optimized for clustering sequential patterns based on the `S2MP` similarity measure.